 Inside every cell, actin proteins form the structural scaffolding that enables movement and division.
 Actin exists in two states: monomers (G-actin) floating freely in the cytoplasm, and filaments (F-actin) assembled into functional structures.

-TB-500 binds to G-actin monomers, preventing premature assembly into filaments (actin sequestration¹).
+The LKKTETQ sequence — present in both TB-500 and TB-4 — binds G-actin monomers, preventing premature assembly into filaments (actin sequestration¹).
 This creates a reserve pool that cells can rapidly deploy when they need to move, divide, or reorganize.
 Without this reserve, cells respond sluggishly to repair signals — they have to manufacture new actin rather than drawing from inventory.

 The practical result: fibroblasts migrate efficiently into injured tendons.
 Endothelial cells extend into damaged zones to form new blood vessels.
 Keratinocytes advance across wound surfaces.
 In each case, the rate-limiting step shifts from "can the cell move?" to "where should it go?"